Last updated: 12/01/2012

 • It may not handle your physically tethered phone.
 If you need to tether, make sure this will meet your needs.
 You can always connect a phone hotspot to the WFR routers - but that does result in some speed loss.

-below, WiFiRanger Go (in white) on top of WiFIRanger Home
+below, WiFiRanger Go (in white) on top of WiFiRanger Home

-Shown to the left is my "communications closet".
+Shown to the left is one generation of my "communications closet".
 You can see the two WiFiRanger routers in the center - the Home is on the bottom, and the Go is the white box on top of it.
 Unless I'm testing, I only use the Go - it is a superior router in my opinion.
 You can not see it, but my USB 4G LTE Pantech UML290 (Verizon) modem is plugged into the Go with a 4' USB cord and is velcro'ed on the upper part of the cabinet door.
 All my equipment is connected straight to 12 volt power - you can see the fuse center upper/right.
 The other router you see is an older Cradlepoint 1000.
 That is my basis of comparison - the 1000 is a very reliable and capable router, so I test against it.
 Not shown are some other routers I test against - Cradlepoint 1200, 95, 900, 35, 350.
-I also have most of the Pepwave products.
+I also have most of the Pepwave products (AP, Mini, OTG, SOHO).

 If you look carefully, you will see two cat5 cables coming out a hole in the lower left of the picture.
 These go into a 1.5" conduit to a junction box on the roof and connect to various devices.
 At the moment, only the Mobile is being used (in the picture nothing is plugged into the router).
 The blue cat5 connects to a 4 terabyte NAS drive (2x2 mirrored) on the shelf above.